-The school logo displays the symbol of a castle, commemorating this origin.
+The old school logo displays the symbol of a castle, commemorating this origin.
 The Aboriginal history of our country is symbolised through both the motto, Tjangi witja ngawani, or I shall discover the truth, and the boomerangs on the logo.The early colonial history is represented by the sheep's head, a symbol of the basis upon which our country's wealth was built.

 - Bataba - Red - Peaceable

-- Noola - Gold - Friendly
+- Noola - Yellow - Friendly

 - Wallara - Blue - Joyous